This post may contain affiliate links. Read our disclaimer.

 No Bake Paleo Granola Bars

-- Add the pecans and almonds to your food processor and pulse for 10 seconds.
-NOTE: don't pulse for too long or else it'll turn into a flour-like texture, which we don't want.
+- Add the pecans and almonds to your food processor.
+Turn it on and allow it to run for 10 seconds.
+You want the nuts to look crumb-like, but if you pulse too long they'll turn into a flour-like consistency, which we don't want.

 - Transfer the pecans and almonds to a large bowl, then add the almond flour, coconut and flaxseed meal and stir to combine.